 - Copy of your company’s sexual harassment policy

 Gather the evidence and make copies for yourself, and copies to provide when filing a claim.

-Filing a Claim With the EEOC For Sexual Harassment
+How Do I File a Claim With the EEOC For Sexual Harassment?

 If the matter does not get satisfactorily resolved within your company, you will take the next step and file a claim with the Equal Employment Opportunity Commission (EEOC).
 The EEOC oversees many employment law matters including sexual harassment and discrimination.
 When you file your claim, you will file an official charge of sexual harassment with the EEOC.

 You can do this online or by scheduling an appointment at the nearest EEOC.
 Either way, you will be interviewed by an EEOC representative and they will review your evidence.
 They will then contact your employer and give them an opportunity to respond.
 They will then work to try to resolve the issue and ensure that you are treated fairly throughout the claims process.

 You do have a statute of limitations, or a deadline, for pursuing an official charge of sexual harassment with your employer, so you need to act quickly.
 If you wait too long, you cannot pursue your claim and you will not be able to recover compensation for your damages.

 You should understand the process for filing your complaint with the EEOC.
 The EEOC has 53 field offices.
 The complaint will most likely be investigated by the field office that is nearest where the sexual harassment incident took place.